 Corporate Governance and Operation

-In addition to setting up the structure of your business, we will advise and help you protect your business throughout its operation.
+In addition to setting up the structure of your business, I will advise and help you protect your business throughout its operation.
 Corporate governance refers to the methods and systems by which a corporation or a LLC is directed and controlled by its shareholders, directors, officers, members or managers.
 The governance structure defines the rights and responsibilities of different participants in the company vis-à-vis each other and third parties.

 Many entrepreneurs and companies do not have an attorney review their business contracts until after an issue arises.
 Many of these issues that face business owners can be avoided with a thorough review and negotiation of business contracts before executing them.
 It is always less expensive to invest into a review and negotiation or drafting of a good agreement that protects your rights and minimizes risks than to deal through litigation with issues arising out of a one-sided or poorly drafted contract.
 Having a business attorney review and negotiate the terms of a contract prior to entering into it is crucial to prevent your business from entering into an unfair and possibly unenforceable contract.

-We are able to prepare and review and revise various contracts, including shareholder agreements, operating agreements, confidentiality agreements, nondisclosure agreements, non-competition agreements, employment agreements, purchase agreements, independent contractor agreements, service agreements, sale agreements and many more.
+I am able to prepare and review and revise various contracts, including shareholder agreements, operating agreements, confidentiality agreements, nondisclosure agreements, non-competition agreements, employment agreements, purchase agreements, independent contractor agreements, service agreements, sale agreements and many more.
 Almost in every business, forming a close relationship with a lawyer you trust is a must.

 Protecting Personal Assets from Business Creditors

 Any business venture involves risks, and personal asset protection may be essential to protecting your hard-earned assets from the risks that are beyond your control.
 Some risks are simply unavoidable, but you can mitigate the risk of losing your personal assets should business debt or liability become an issue through proper planning and structuring of your business and asset holdings.
-Contact us to determine what risks you may be exposed to, and to provide you with guidance as to how best to minimize those risks.
+Contact me to determine what risks you may be exposed to, and to provide you with guidance as to how best to minimize those risks.

 Keep in mind that if you are concerned about asset protection, you need to have it done before you ever need it.
 If you are already facing liability or creditors are knocking on door, asset protection is likely out of the question at that point because any transfer of assets after you are served with a lawsuit or even have an expectation of being sued, any transfer of assets may be challenged as a fraudulent transfer and bring further liability to you.